The Authorised Officer (AO) Company Information Pack

-By adopting the AO model your company could benefit from:
+By adopting the AO model your company can benefit from:

 What are the AO candidate's responsibilities?

-The pack emphasises that it is the individual AO applicant’s responsibility to take the necessary steps towards achieving their appointment as AO.
+It is the individual AO candidate's responsibility to take the necessary steps towards achieving their appointment as AO.
 The company can only give support when needed by the candidate.
 The AO candidate must therefore:

 - initiate the application process

-- decide whether or not to partake in on–the–job training
+- decide when to request and participate in facilitated training

 - decide when they are ready for assessment.

-How can I support my AO Candidate through the process?
+How can I support my staff member through the AO process?

-As a company, you will not be directly involved in the AO process, however you can support your AO through the learning and assessment phases of the AO process by:
+As the employer of an AO candidate, you will not be directly involved in the AO process, however you can support your staff member by:

-- providing your AO with access to a computer with an internet connection so that they can complete their eLearning modules
+- providing them access to a computer with an internet connection so they can complete their eLearning

-- allowing your AO to have time to complete the eLearning modules during working hours
+- allowing them time to complete their eLearning during working hours

-- filling out the ‘Are my staff ready for Assessment?’ checklist contained in this pack to make sure your AO candidate is ready for assessment and does not feel pressured to be assessed when they are not yet confident
+- making sure they are ready for assessment and do not feel pressured to be assessed when they are not yet confident.